thermalogic/RustSEUIF97/README.md

 cargo add seuif97
 ```

-## API Reference
+## Property Calculation Functions

-The package provides two types of API.
+The package provides two types of API for property calculation.

 1. Universal Functions (with o\_id and optional region parameter)
    - These functions accept an input property pair plus a property ID([o\_id](#properties)) to calculate the desired output property.
 For example: `pt(p,t,o_id,<region>)`, where `o_id` specifies the output property, and `region` is optional.